MassAtLeeds/osm-tutorial/osm-gb-plan/README.md

-# Evaluating Open Street Map as a data source for sustainable transport infrastructure
+# Research Proposal with University of Nottingham: Evaluating Open Street Map as a data source for sustainable transport infrastructure

 ## Introduction